How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 2. Title and Description

-Your bug report's title should be clear and concise, acting as a quick summary of the issue.
+Your bug report's title should act as a quick summary of the issue.
 Think of it as the headline that tells developers what to expect.
 For example:

 - Bad title: "Button broken"